-This type of investment tends to be used when the company is looking to grow rather than when they are at a very early stage development - for this reason most deals are worth millions.
+This type of investment tends to be used when the company is looking to grow rather than when they are at a very early stage of development - for this reason most deals are worth millions.
 Venture capitalists will look for concepts which they believe will work and are scalable, but haven’t started making profit as of yet.

-Why do start ups will use venture capitalists?
+Why do start ups use venture capitalists?